 Binance vs FTX: Volume & Account Opening Process

-The account opening process on FTX is simple but you need to meet the KYC requirements for enjoying a greater user-experience.
+The account opening process on FTX is simple but you need to meet the KYC requirements for enjoying a greater user experience.
 You can sign-up on FTX using your email-id and password.

 In a level 0 account, a non-verified account, you can trade and make a withdrawal of up to $1000.
 To enable full withdrawal and access to all the trading features without limits, you need to complete the identity verification process.

-To trade in the futures segment on Binance, you need to separately register with the Binance Futures platform.
+To trade in the futures segment on Binance, you need to register separately with the Binance Futures platform.
 Binance is a non-KYC exchange and doesn’t require you to complete any type of identity verification process.
 The exchange allows quick registration using your email-id.

 Winner: Binance offers ease of access

 FTX enforces mandatory KYC verification, meaning you will not be able to do much on the platform without verifying your identity first.

 Individual traders who just register on the platform with their email can only explore the site to check supported coins and restricted jurisdictions but cannot deposit, trade, or withdraw.

 There are two verification levels for individual traders: tier 1 and tier 2.
 For tier 1 verification, you have to provide your full legal names, date of birth, and country of residency, and once you submit all this, you will get a withdrawal limit of $2,000 or its crypto equivalent per day.

 Tier 1 traders do not have any crypto deposit limits, but they cannot deposit or withdraw fiat and might also not be able to trade futures.

 Tier 2 traders have a higher level of verification for an individual trader, and they have to provide proof of address and residency.
 Once you get to tier 2 verification status, you have unlimited crypto and fiat withdrawals and deposits.